viamrobotics/docs/docs/services/data/capture/_index.md

 If a machine restarts for any reason, capture automatically resumes and any data from already stored but not yet synced is synced.

-The service can capture data from multiple components at the same or different frequencies.
+The service can capture data from multiple resources at the same or different frequencies.
 The service does not impose a lower or upper limit on the frequency of data collection.
 However, in practice, your hardware may impose limits on the frequency of data collection.